The 'Racial Cleansing' That Drove 1,100 Black Residents Out Of Forsyth County, Ga.

 GROSS: It's a beautiful poem, and it makes me wonder if you think of the afterlife now as living in other people's memory?

 PHILLIPS: Yeah.
 I think that's really well-put.
-Yeah, I think that's certainly the idea I was trying to articulate.
-You know, and I - this poem also grew a little bit out of my study of 17th-century poetry at people like Ben Johnson and George Herbert.
-And those poems come out of a culture where everyone believed this, I think, where the idea of a Christian resurrection was so universal that it's kind of mind-boggling to think of walking around - at least to me - I know there are still people who have this, but to walk around with the certainty that you would see the people you've lost again.
-And that struck me as a really beautiful idea and maybe the only consolation left at least to me.
+Yeah.
+I think that's certainly the idea I was trying to articulate.
+You know, and I - this poem also grew a little bit out of my study of 17th-century poetry at people like Ben Jonson and George Herbert.
+And those poems come out of a culture where everyone believed this, I think, where the idea of a Christian resurrection was so universal that it's kind of mind-boggling to think of walking around - at least to me - I know there are still people who have this - but to walk around with a certainty that you would see the people you've lost again.
+And that struck me as a really beautiful idea and maybe the only consolation left, at least to me.

 GROSS: Which you don't have anymore.